Hyundai India sells over 1.21 lk all-new Creta SUV in 1 year

-New Delhi, March 16 (IANS) Automobile manufacturer Hyundai Motor India on Tuesday said that it has sold over 1.21 lakh unit sales of all-new Creta SUV since its launch in a span of 1 year.
+New Delhi: Automobile manufacturer Hyundai Motor India on Tuesday said that it has sold over 1.21 lakh unit sales of all-new Creta SUV since its launch in a span of 1 year.

 The all-new Creta has spearheaded Hyundai's SUV leadership in India in CY2020.